charlesreiss/ec2-wrappers/README.md

 Whirr, which we have not adopted.

 Most of the work in thie stuff labelled ec2-wrappers.
 These have three parts:

 - Tools for managing IAM (aws.amazon.com/iam) identities for student accounts.
   These include creating various configuration files (containing credentials for the "identity" ~~ subaccount) in student home directories.

 - Tools for launching instances.
 We don't allow IAM identities to launch instances directly.
 As of this writing, IAM only allows us to set permissions to enable/disable instance launching entirely for an identity; we cannot set limits on how many instances an identity can launch.
 We set limits on instances that can be launched by controlling the user account.
-These scripts DO NOT attempt to stop instances that are left running for an excessive period of time, which is the MOST COMMON CAUSE OF EXCESSIVE SPENDING.
+These scripts DO NOT attempt to stop instances that are left running for an excessive period of time, which is the *most common cause of excessive spending*.
 For accountability, each instance is marked with an SSH key named after the student account in question.

 - Tools for accounting usage.
 In addition to keeping an audit log, a cronjob is included to query instance usage.
 Instance visiblity is logged into a database and a tool is provided for querying historical usage.
 Note that these scripts